 Bougainvillea and jasmine

-Some of the most common plants in the alleys are bougainvillea, in different colours, and jasmine, which, especially at night, gives off a pleasant perfume.
+Some of the most common plants that adorn the alleys are bougainvillea, in different colours, and jasmine, which, especially at night, gives off a pleasant perfume.